swarnaditya/devsecopsrefarch/README.md

-# DevSecOpsRefArch-
+# Enterprise DevSecOps Reference Architecture

-Enterprise DevSecOps Reference Architecture
+Triggered by sonar's collection of reference architectures we created